scala/scala-lang/_posts/2020-11-03-scalajs-for-scala-3.md

 During the compilation pipeline, the compiler first type-checks and elaborates Scala source code into a TASTy-level representation (even in Scala 2, although it is not TASTy itself).
 Then, a few dozens of phases successively transform that representation to eliminate Scala features and erase the type system.
-It is only at the end of that process that Scala/JVM produces `.class` files while Scala.js procudes `.sjsir` files.
+It is only at the end of that process that Scala/JVM produces `.class` files while Scala.js produces `.sjsir` files.

 We *can* compile from TASTy to JavaScript, but that does not take away the fact that we have to perform all those phases again.
 There is no shortcut.